Gabriel2409/angular/readme.txt

 and can work in services who have no access to the dom

 ---
-host listener to listen to events
+host listener to listen to events in directives
 @HostListener("mouseenter") mouseover(eventData: Event) {
     this.renderer.setStyle(
       this.elRef.nativeElement,